ChrstphrHll/npc_gen/students/Rotheloe Samblar.md

 ---
 ### Description
 - 3rd year Firbolg Barbarian in Burk
-- curly red hair that's loose around the shoulders, Pale Gray eyes, and Pale Brown skin
+- short wavy lighter blonde hair that's braided, Pale Gray eyes, and Pale Brown skin
 - Is Naughty and Skeptical, and has Entertain as their ideal

 ### Organizations